gkjpettet/MarkdownKit/README.md

 ## A word about API 2.0

 Xojo 2019 Release 2 introduced the new Xojo framework, known as _API 2.0_.
 API 2.0 is an attempt by Xojo to unify code between their platforms and make method naming more consistent as well as move everything to 0-based offsets.
 The master branch is API 2.0 compliant.
 Use either the API 1.0 branch if you need to support Xojo 2019 release 1.1 or earlier or the iOS branch if you need to support iOS.
-You can continue to use the API 1.0 branch in projects created from Xojo 2019 Release 2 onwards but you will get deprecation warnings in the analyze project pane.
+You can continue to use the API 1.0 branch in projects created from Xojo 2019 Release 2 onwards but you will get deprecation warnings in the analyse project pane.

 Going forwards, I will no longer support API 1.0, only API 2.0.